 Awareness of your breath can serve as a steady basis for awareness in all you do.
+Explore this six-step practice to make mindfulness part of your daily routine:

-- First select a suitable place for your regular meditation.
+- First, select a suitable place for your regular meditation.
 It can be wherever you can sit easily with minimal disturbance: a corner of your bedroom or any other quiet spot in your home.
 Place a meditation cushion or chair there for your use.
 Arrange what is around so that you are reminded of your meditative purpose, so that it feels like a peaceful space.
 Let yourself enjoy creating this space for yourself.

 - Find a posture on the chair or cushion in which you can easily sit erect without being rigid.
 Let your body be firmly planted on the earth, your hands resting easily, your heart soft, your eyes closed gently.
 At first feel your body and consciously soften any obvious tension.
 Let go of any habitual thoughts or plans.